-CLASS NUMBER LENGTH DESCRIPTION 0 0 - End of Option list.
+CLASS NUMBER LENGTH DESCRIPTION 0 0 End of Option list.
 This option occupies only 1 octet; it has no length octet.
-0 1.00 1.1q5 a No Operation.
+0 1 No Operation.
 This option occupies only 1 octet; it has no length octet.
-0 2 (404) 1 S/P/T. Used to carry Security, Precedence, and user group (TCC) information compatible with AUTODIN II requirements.
+0 2 4 S/P/T. Used to carry Security, Precedence, and user group (TCC) information compatible with AUTODIN II requirements.
 0 3 var.
 Source Routing.
 Used to route the internet packet based on information supplied by the source.
-0 4 var.
-BCR Open.
+0 4 BCR Open. var.
 0 5 var.
 BCR Close.
 0 6 var.
 BCR other.
 0 7 var.
 Return Route.
 Used to record the route taken by an internet packet.
-1 1001 var.
+0 8 2 Stream ID.
+Used to carry the stream identifier.
+1 1 var.
 General Error Report.
 Used to report errors in internet packet processing.
 2 4 4 Internet Timestamp.
 Used to carry timestamping information.
 2 5 4 Satellite Timestamp.
 Used as above for special satellite network testing.